 Planting Dahlias in Containers

 The rules are the same.
-Make sure there’s 6 to 8 inches (15-20 cm.) of well-draining soil and use strong stakes.
+Make sure there is 6 to 8 inches (15-20.5 cm.) of well-draining soil and use strong stakes.
 Mulch them.
-Trim when they are a foot (31 cm.) high and water them.
-When choosing a container for your dahlia, keep in mind how large these plants can grow and be sure you have a very large pot to support them.
+Trim them when they are a foot (30.5 cm.) high and water them.
+When choosing a container for your dahlia, keep in mind how large these plants can grow, and be sure you have a very large pot to support them.

 Additional Dahlia Maintenance